Mike Hezemans: Career

 most notably finishing third in the Karting World Championship and runner-up in the Karting European Championship in 1989 before stepping up to car-racing the year after by racing in the Dutch Production Car Championship.

 After spending four years between Porsche Carrera Cup Germany and Porsche Supercup, which included a podium at the 1991 24 Hours of Spa, Hezemans joined Lotus Racing Team for the 1996 BPR Global GT Series.
 Continuing with Lotus Racing for 1997, Hezemans competed in the FIA GT Championship and the 24 Hours of Le Mans in the GT1 class.

 In 1998, Hezemans returned to the GT1 class of the FIA GT Championship for a part-time schedule with Team Hezemans, before switching to the GT2 class and Roock Racing for the second half, during which he scored a podium in the season-ending race at Laguna Seca.

-Following his third season in the FIA GT Championship in 1999 where he only scored four points, Hezemans joined Carsport Holland for the following year.
+Following his third season in the FIA GT Championship in 1999 where he only scored four points, Hezemans joined his father Toine's Carsport Holland team for the following year.
 After taking his maiden series win at Monza, Hezemans won again at the A1-Ring and Brno to end the season runner-up in points.

 Hezemans remained with Carsport Holland for 2001, this time partnering Jeroen Bleekemolen.
 The pair won at the Hungaroring and Estoril on their way to runner-up honors in the GT standings.
 Partnering up with Anthony Kumpen for 2002, the pair won the second-to-last race at Donington Park as they finished sixth in points.
 During 2002, Hezemans took the first of three consecutive 24 Hours of Zolder wins.

 After podium-less stints with Force One Racing Festina and GPC Giesse Squadra Corse, Hezemans returned to GLPK-Carsport for 2005 alongside Bert Longin and Anthony Kumpen.
 The trio won at Imola and the third-to-last round at Zhuhai en route to a sixth place in points at season's end.
 The trio was retained by GLPK-Carsport for 2006, but were only able to muster a win at Le Castellet and four more podiums to finish the season seventh in the GT1 standings.